-One of the stapes of every Tibetan meal, Buttered Tea has is Tibet's most popular drinks.
+One of the stapes of every Tibetan meal, Buttered Tea is Tibet's most popular drink.
 According to traditional Tibetan medicine, buttered tea makes Tibetans strong and able to live long lives.
 It is also believed to warm the body, fight hunger, and aid in digestion.

 Milk Tea, or Sweetened Tea, is another popular tea amongst Tibetans.
 It is an imitation of English tea and Indian tea, but its brewing process is unique to Tibet.
 Tea, milk, and sugar are all boiled together at the same time.
 By cooking it in this way, the tea has a distinctly Tibetan flavor.
 Tibetans have been drinking Milk Tea for over 100 years.

 Besides Butter Tea and Milk Tea, many Tibetans also drink tea made without added ingredients.
 No matter what kind of tea is drank extra is usually made in stored in thermos bottles for later consumption, but freshly made tea is the best.
 Tibetans have developed their own unique customs when drinking tea.
 Teas are drunk from unique bowls instead of cups.
 Each person has his or her own bowl that no one else is allowed to use, and women's bowls are always smaller than their husbands.
 Tea is a very important part of every Tibetan life.